terrapkg/packages/anda/langs/d/README.md

 # Terra langs/d Folder

-This folder is for all d packages.
+This folder is for all D packages.